SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenor_EPM_Manager.md

 This page shows as which kind of manager the element is used: FE or BE.
 If the element type is set to BE, the page also shows for which county the element is responsible.

-The **Telenor Propaganda** driver is used to monitor EPM Manager information, such as alarms, active devices, etc. at the end of an aggregation cycle (FE Manager).
-If you want to use this driver with the EPM Manager, fill in the parameter **Propaganda Element ID** in the **FE Manager** element.
+The **Telenor Propaganda** connector is used to monitor EPM Manager information, such as alarms, active devices, etc. at the end of an aggregation cycle (FE Manager).
+If you want to use this connector with the EPM Manager, fill in the parameter **Propaganda Element ID** in the **FE Manager** element.
 There is also a button to force the synchronization between the two drivers (**Propaganda Synchronization**).

 **Note:** Some parameters on the General page are read-only, but these can be changed on the **Configurations** page.